 Correlation between our food and our health

-Eating with Cancer
+Eating food with Cancer

 What you eat during cancer treatment can make a difference!
 For this reason, My Eating Well Through Cancer cookbook focuses on the foods best tolerated during cancer treatment.
 Also, it includes healthy recipes for survivors and cancer prevention.
 In other words, as someone goes through treatment, their desires and challenges change with food.
 For this reason, the caregiver or the patient needs appealing EASY recipes.

 In other words, recipes that ease specific side effects.
-As a result, nourishing on lighter recipes like Potato Soup or simple baked chicken are better for you at this time.
+As a result, nourishing on lighter recipes like Potato Soup or simple baked chicken is better for you at this time.
 Most importantly, you want approachable simple, nourishing recipes using familiar ingredients.
-Another key point, is to be aware of what a person can eat at each stage of treatment.
+Another key point is to be aware of what a person can eat at each stage of treatment.
 As a result, there’s no reason everyone in your family can’t enjoy the same food.
 At the same time, be conscious of the types of food.
 In addition, The Chicken Pot Pie from Eating Well Through Cancer cookbook is from the Sore Mouth Chapter.
 But is a recipe the entire family will enjoy.
 This quick and classic, comfort food is a good source of protein!
 Even if you have cancer, nutritious and delicious food is important to maintain good health and energy.

 Helping arthritis with food